Nashville, TN

 Places to Stay in Nashville

-Luxury: The Hermitage Hotel (historic elegance), JW Marriott Nashville (downtown skyline views).
+The Hermitage Hotel (luxury, historic elegance), JW Marriott Nashville (luxury, downtown skyline views).

-Trendy/Boutique: Noelle Nashville, Bobby Hotel (rooftop bus bar!), Urban Cowboy (East Nashville, hipster chic).
+Noelle Nashville or Bobby Hotel (trendy, boutique, rooftop bus bar!), Urban Cowboy (trendy, boutique, East Nashville, hipster chic).

-Budget-Friendly: The Russell (repurposed church), 21c Museum Hotel (art-filled, mid-range).
+The Russell (repurposed church), Hutton Hotel (Creative, soulful, modern).

 The Best Time to Visit Nashville